Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Work Sessions with Pathologists

 \subsection{Test Data}

-We collected 18 IRB-approved meningioma WSIs\footnote{\dots which include eleven H\&E WSIs (scanned in x400), and seven Ki-67 WSIs (scanned in x200).} from the same medical center to generate the test cases.
+We asked our pathologist collaborators in a local medical center to select 18 meningioma slides and scan them to WSIs\footnote{\dots which include eleven H\&E WSIs (scanned in x400), and seven Ki-67 WSIs (scanned in x200).} with an Aperio CS2 scanner to generate the test cases (IRB\#20-000431).
 In normal conditions, each patient's case consisted of more than 10 WSIs, and an averaged-experienced resident pathologist typically needs to spend about one hour to finish examining an averaged-difficult case (\ie criteria found in the case do not lie on the grading borderlines).
-As such, we generated nine `virtual cases' with the `virtual cookie cut' technique (see Figure \ref{fig:cookie-cut}) to fit the task of grading meningiomas\footnote{We would like to point out that all cases used in this study are meningioma-positive.
-Pathologists' task was to \textit{grade} meningiomas instead of justifying each case as positive {\it vs.} negative.} into the hour-long work sessions.
-Each virtual case consists of a mandatory H\&E slide (in x400), and an optional Ki-67 slide (in x200).
-Each H\&E slide consists of two nodes (each has a size of 30,000$\times$30,000, which is relatively smaller than the real cases), while each Ki-67 slide has two corresponding Ki-67 nodes (each has a size of 15,000$\times$15,000) that were cut from the same position as their H\&E counterparts, if available.
-In total, nine virtual cases have nine H\&E slides and six Ki-67 slides, \ie three virtual cases do not come with a corresponding Ki-67 slide.
-As for the ground-truth grading diagnosis, 2/9 is grade I, 5/9 is grade II, and 2/9 is grade III.
-We selected three from the grade II cases for the tutorial purpose for the work session, leaving the test set with two cases for each grade.
+As such, we generated nine `virtual patient cases' with the `virtual cookie cut' technique (see Figure \ref{fig:cookie-cut}) to fit the task of grading meningiomas in hour-long working sessions.

+Each virtual patient consisted of a mandatory H\&E slide (in x400), and an optional Ki-67 slide (in x200).
+Each H\&E slide had two nodes (each has a size of 30,000$\times$30,000 pixels), while each Ki-67 slide had two corresponding Ki-67 nodes (each has a size of 15,000$\times$15,000 pixels) that were extracted from the same position as their H\&E counterparts, if available.
+The contours of nodes were removed as a ``wash-out'' measure because some participants had seen the slides before the study.
+All nodes were selected by an expert pathologist and included deterministic regions of interest (\ie crucial areas that include necessary information) for the diagnosis.
+Therefore, although participants were seeing virtual patients in the study, they still had to use the full system to diagnose because pathological criteria in the test data were not eliminated.
+In total, nine virtual cases have nine H\&E slides and six Ki-67 slides.

+The ground truth diagnoses was provided by an experienced pathologist, including two WHO grade 1, five WHO grade 2, and two WHO grade 3.
+We selected three from the grade 2 cases for the tutorial purpose, leaving the test set with two cases for each grade.